-From confluence with North Fork to headwaters, including Wolf Creek.
+From the confluence with North Fork upstream to the headwaters, including Wolf Creek.

-- Only 2 trout may be cutthroat trout or trout with cutthroat markings. - ARTIFICIAL FLIFS AND LURFS ONLY. - CLOSED Jan.
+- Limit 4 trout, only 2 may be cutthroat trout or trout with cutthroat markings. - ARTIFICIAL FLIES AND LURES ONLY. - CLOSED Jan.
 1 through 6 a.m. on the second Saturday of July.